joshghent/blog/content/blog/software-beauty/index.md

 ## Principles

 What's the solution?
 Design has no hard and fast rules.
 And generally, people have a good sense of something working "well" or not simply by using the thing.
 Software design is no different.
 Therefore, principles make sense in order to guide developers to design great software.
-I’ve attempted to distill the principles of beautiful software into three key attributes.
+I’ve attempted to distil the principles of beautiful software into three key attributes.

 1. **It should be a joy to work with**.
 No headaches or screaming at the computer should be seen.
 It should be joyous to work with or on your system to be able to accomplish their tasks.
 2. **Simple**.
 “If you can’t explain it simply, you don’t understand it” - Einstein.
 Beautiful systems need to be simple by definition.
 That doesn’t mean they cannot be complex.
 Rather, the complexity should be presented simply.
 If quantum mechanics can be explained then so can your system.